Gender discrimination in the medical professions: Cardiovascular medicine

-From a broad perspective, women hold a large number of leadership roles in politics and in the workforce than ever in the United States.
+From a broad perspective, women hold a larger number of leadership roles in politics and in the workforce than ever before in the United States.
 Yet, the cardiology specialty remains dominated by men, being that in 2015, only 13.2% of cardiologists were women.
 Surveys have shown that the reasoning behind this may be due to a desire for a better work–life balance for women and a negative perception of cardiology.
 Although there is a discrepancy in the number of female physicians specialized in cardiology, women in cardiology have become more involved in leadership roles.
 These roles may be in research science, health systems administration, professional societies and clinical practice.
 In scientific research, women have made an impact in scientific inquiry and investigation into the causes and treatments of cardiovascular disease.
 In leadership roles for the professional cardiology societies, women have increasingly become more involved worldwide.
 In educational systems, women have become more involved in cardiovascular service and in serving as clinical chiefs and program directors.
 However, there is still a gap in the number of women serving as deans, chairs of departments, and university presidents.
 Women make up only 15% of medical school deans and interim deans.
 Studies have found that women tend to not advance at the same rate as men in the medical field.
 This could be due to women not receiving independent grants, publications, and leadership positions.
 Additionally, differences in pay could be attributed to implicit gender and maternal bias.
 Implicit bias can affect hiring and promoting of women in the medical field because of a belief that women should be held at a higher standard than their male peers.
 Overall, underrepresentation in the medical field could influence patient care and outcomes.
 Diversity promotes health equity, and the medical field is continually improving its efforts toward finding the root of the problem of under-representation of women in the medical field.